Treatment Orders for Patients Lacking the Capacity to Consent

 The treatment must be adequate

 Treatment is not confined to measures taken to effect a cure.
-Treatment properly interpreted includes treatment designed to alleviate a patient’s condition and prevent it from becoming worse, including basic nursing care and attempts to improve living skills.
+Treatment includes methods designed to alleviate a patient’s condition and prevent it from becoming worse, including basic nursing care and attempts to improve living skills.

 The Tribunal must be satisfied that the particular treatment proposed is available to the patient in the facility in which it is proposed to involuntarily detain them.